tomjoht/tomjoht.github.io/_posts/2019/8/2019-08-23-following-agile-scrum-with-docs.md

 - category-api-doc
 keywords:
 bitlink: https://idratherbewriting.site/
-summary: "I added a new article in my API doc course that expands the notion of docs as code to include not only tools but processes as well.
+description: "I added a new article in my API doc course that expands the notion of docs as code to include not only tools but processes as well.
 I included an excerpt below and a link to the full article."
 ---

 > **Following agile scrum with documentation projects**